Leo-Youmbi/alx-higher_level_programming/0x05-python-exceptions/README.md

-In this project, I learned handling errors and exceptions in Python with try and except.
+In this project, I learned handling errors and exceptions in Python with try, except and finally.